Saaketh-max/V.I.P.E.R.Scanner/README.md

 ## 🕹️ Usage

-1. Ensure your *Frontend* is running (usually http://localhost:5173) and your *Python Worker* is running in the terminal.
+1. Ensure your *Frontend* is running (https://aegis-scanner-54fc6.web.app/) and your *Python Worker* is running in the terminal.
 2. Open the Dashboard in your browser.
 3. Enter a target URL (e.g., http://testphp.vulnweb.com) and click *"Start Scan"*.
 4.  *Observe:*